Get to know our Beneficiary Organization: Elephant Livelihood Initiative Environment (E.L.I.E.)

 The crisis we now face due to this pandemic, are extreme and challenging.
 Undoubtedly, this will not be the last crisis our organization and the local communities we work with will meet.
 As Cambodia continues to experience rapid deforestation and biodiversity loss, unfortunately, further crisis locally and globally may become a reality if we do not adapt and stay focused on the work needed.
 Our goal and vision will always be elephant and community-focused as we believe the two are intrinsically linked.
 Mitigating human-elephant conflict, climate change, deforestation, and land encroachment are all issues that are likely to escalate in the coming years.
 We hope through donations, grants, and other funding sources; we can support the Bunong people and their elephants in surviving this current period, while also finding new community-based solutions for a resilient and sustainable elephant and community support programs.

 We enjoyed learning more about ELIE, their goals, and the impact that they have in their community.
-Help us raise funds for their projects by making a donation today!
 Learn more about their current projects and their mission by visiting their partner page.